-2. Slide the earmould into your ear with 3. a gentle, twisting movement.
-Move the earmould up and down and press gently.
-Opening and closing your mouth may assist.
+2. Slide the earmold into your ear with a 3. gentle, twisting movement.
+Move the earmold up and down and press gently.
+Opening and closing your mouth may be helpful.

 Place the hearing aid behind vour ear and ensure it is secure.
 When properly inserted, your hearing aids should fit snugly and comfortably.